rbuckton/prex/docs/scheduling.md

 ## new AsyncStack(iterable?)
 Initializes a new instance of the AsyncStack class.
 * `iterable` [&lt;Iterable&gt;][Iterable] An optional iterable of values or promises.

+## stack.size
+Gets the number of entries in the stack.
+When positive, indicates the number of entries available to get.
+When negative, indicates the number of requests waiting to be fulfilled.

 ## stack.push(value)
 Adds a value to the top of the stack.
 If the stack is empty but has a pending